Indigenous Commons & Kinship Currency

 46% of the world’s money is controlled by just 1% of the population.

 We are all indigenous to somewhere.
 And none of us will escape the coming changes on planet Earth.
-We are about to face a time of great uncertainty.
-The way of navigating uncertainty is found in each of our Indigenous traditions.
+We are in a time of great uncertainty, the ways to navigate such times are found in each of our Indigenous traditions.

 Alive in themselves, all cultures adapt with the landscape and the lives that pass through them.
 For folks of Western ancestry, connecting with one’s own indigeneity is a critical step to repairing self and community.